The Book Proposal Lab

 Weeks 7-9

-In our final week, you’ll assemble the complete proposal and learn what happens next.
-We’ll cover formatting, querying agents, handling feedback, and navigating rejection.
+In our final week, you’ll assemble the complete proposal and learn what happens next, including querying agents.

 Integration + Pitching Strategy